Shevlin, Oregon

 Shevlin was an unincorporated community in Deschutes and Klamath counties in the U.S. state of Oregon.
 It consisted of a collection of logging camp buildings that were moved from place to place on rail cars as logging progressed.
-The loggers worked for the Shevlin–Hixson Company.
+The loggers worked for the Shevlin–Hixon Company.

-Background
+History

 Some of its known locations from north to south included a spot about 10 mi south of Lava Butte and about 3 mi east of U.S. Route 97 and a second place about 3 mi southeast of La Pine, both in Deschutes County.
 The community then moved to Summit Stage Station on Oregon Route 31 in northeastern Klamath County near its border with Lake County.
 The Geographic Names Information System places the community in the Fremont–Winema National Forest southeast of Chemult.

 Shevlin post office opened in 1931 with William J. Baer as the first postmaster.
 By 1936, the post office had moved to Klamath County, where it continued until 1951.
 After that, mail to Shevlin went to the post office in Chemult.